airtop-ai/examples-python/examples/web_agent/README.md

 These are the steps necessary to run the code:

-## 1. CREATE LOCAL DATABASE

-To create the local database it's necessary to run

-`python connect_database.py`

-## 2. CREATE WORKER
+## 1. CREATE WORKER

 The worker.py is the core script of this agent.
 It does the following in order:
 - It starts a session.
 It's necessary to supply your own API_KEY in the .env file;
 - It accesses the target site, defined in TARGET_URL in the .env file;
-- It uses a prompt defined in the .env file to extract information from the site
+- It uses a prompt defined in the .env file to extract information from the site and requests login if needed;
-- If it requires login, something defined in the .env file, you will be prompted to realize the log in manually;
-- If it's the first time, a worker is created and the result of running the prompt on the site is exhibited;
+- If it's the first time, the db and the worker are created and the result of running the prompt on the site is exhibited;
 - If it's not the first time, then a comparison is made.
 The instruction for the comparison is on the file prompt_templates.py.
 If a comparison is made, it's inserted on the local db;
 - The result of running the prompt on the site is inserted in the db;

-## 3.1 FETCH RESULTS
+## 1.1 FETCH RESULTS

 In the file utils.py there are methods available to do the following operations: